The Physiology of Base Season—with Dr. Iñigo San Millán

 Rob Pickels 33:15

-Something that we’ve been implying through this conversation is ultimately what I’ll say now and that that’s the hallmark of bass training might not be the only training but the hallmark of bass training is relatively large volumes of low intensity riding or running depending on your sport.
-And Dr. Similan, I’m interested to hear from you.
+Something that we’ve been implying through this conversation is ultimately what I’ll say now and that’s the hallmark of base training might not be the only training, but the hallmark of base training is relatively large volumes of low intensity riding or running depending on your sport and Dr. San Millan, I’m interested to hear from you.
 How does that and we can get into the weeds on this one.
 That’s okay.
 How does that large volume of low intensity training improve mitochondrial oxidative function, lactate transport?
-What’s actually happening inside the body to cause those changes?
-And then how are those structures changing to accommodate the improved performance?
+What’s actually happening inside the body to cause those changes and then how are those structures changing to accommodate the improved performance?

 Dr. Inigo San Millan 33:56

-Well, again, this is what I’ve seen over the years.
-Right?
-And this is my opinion, right?
-My experience, we don’t have solid research to show this.
+Well again, this is what I’ve seen over the years and this is my opinion, my experience.
+We don’t have solid research to show this.
 I admit it right.
-So that’s why again, it’s my opinion, but what we have is a lot of data, which implies that there’s a big improvement at the mitochondrial level.
-And this data that I see is in the laboratory, the methodology been using for years, you know, to indirectly assess mitochondrial function is looking at fat oxidation, and lactate clearance capacity.
-So I started doing the substrate utilization fat oxidation in the winter 2005.
-And ever since then, I was like, wow, this is the fall oxidation and lactic cleanse capacity.
-They’re so tightly integrated by and against its fat can only be oxidizing mitochondria, and lactate in mitochondria as well.
+So that’s why again, it’s my opinion, but what we have is a lot of data, which implies that there’s a big improvement at the mitochondrial level and this data that I see is in the laboratory, the methodology been using for years to indirectly assess mitochondrial function is looking at fat oxidation and lactate clearance capacity.
+So I started doing the substrate utilization fat oxidation in the winter 2005 and ever since then, I was like, wow, this is the fat oxidation and lactic cleanse capacity, they’re so tightly integrated and again, its fat can only be oxidizing mitochondria, and lactate in mitochondria as well.
 So they’re both mitochondrial substrates.
-So when you measure in the laboratory, fat oxidation in an athlete and lactate cleans capacity Over time, that and then you correlate that with the different training methodologies that have been done, you can get to see which trainings are improving mitochondrial function the most.
-So this is what I’m seeing those ones who do this volume for months, right at that sounds to, if you will, and then some intensities here and there.
-But mainly, that’s going to, that’s what those ones that come back three, four or five months later, and they have the highest improvement in in fat oxidation, as well as lactic Ian’s capacity, as opposed to when I see athletes to student high intensity, I don’t see an improvement of fat oxidation, and likely to lose capacity or see very small improvements, meaning that that mitochondrial function has improved much.
-I wish that we can do this research more or understand this more with multiple mechanisms at the mechanistic level, what’s going on at the mitochondrial level, what’s going on at the transporters levels, what’s going on at different receptors metabolomics.
-I don’t have the funds to do that.
-But if someone else has it, we will be great.
-But we have pieces of multiple studies done of how different in the stimulation energy systems, my improved all these transporters and parameters that I was mentioned,
+So when you measure in the laboratory, fat oxidation in an athlete and lactate cleans capacity over time and then you correlate that with the different training methodologies that have been done, you can get to see which trainings are improving mitochondrial function the most.
+So this is what I’m seeing in those ones who do this volume for months, right at that zone two, if you will and then some intensities here and there, but mainly, the zone two, that’s are the ones that come back three, four or five months later and they have the highest improvement in in fat oxidation, as well as lactate cleanse capacity, as opposed to when I see athletes just doing high intensity, I don’t see an improvement of fat oxidation and lactate cleanse capacity or see very small improvements, meaning that that mitochondrial function hasn’t improved much.
+I wish that we can do this research more or understand this more with multiple mechanisms at the mechanistic level, what’s going on at the mitochondrial level, what’s going on at the transporters levels, what’s going on at different receptors metabolomics?
+I don’t have the funds to do that, but if someone else has it, we will be great, but we have pieces of multiple studies done of how different in the stimulation energy systems, might improve all these transporters and parameters that I was mentioned.

 Rob Pickels 36:21

-listeners something that I think it’s important that everybody knows, as Dr. Similan said, both fat oxidation and lactate clearance are associated with the mitochondria.
-And the lab tests that he’s talking about is actually utilizing two different ways to measure that, right.
-Because when we assess carbohydrate and fat oxidation, we’re doing that through breath by breath looking at the ratio of oxygen and carbon dioxide.
-But the lactate data is coming from a totally different measure.
-And that’s coming from capillary in the blood.
-So it’s really interesting to see how both of these data taken from two totally different parts of the body correlate so strongly because that mitochondria is the link between the two, we published
+Listeners something that I think that is important that everybody knows, as Dr. San Millan said, both fat oxidation and lactate clearance are associated with the mitochondria and the lab tests that he’s talking about is actually utilizing two different ways to measure that right because when we assess carbohydrate and fat oxidation, we’re doing that through breath by breath looking at the ratio of oxygen and carbon dioxide, but the lactate data is coming from a totally different measure and that’s coming from capillary in the blood.
+So it’s really interesting to see how both of these data taken from two totally different parts of the body correlate so strongly because that mitochondria is the link between the two.

 Dr. Inigo San Millan 36:59

-this, my colleague, George Brooks from Berkeley and and I will publish this in 2017.
-Looking at that interaction, right between fat oxidation and lactate, both in world class athletes, monetarily active individuals and people with metabolic syndrome, and the correlations are in the 90s.
-That ours, right?
-It’s like zero point 90 something in that p values were like 0.001 resource was very high correlation that meaning that definitely fire in lactate are highly correlated.
-And we know that lactate, one of the things that does too when there’s high lactate levels in the blood, they bind to a receptor that is called a GPR 81 that is on the surface of the adipocytes.
-It inhibits Life policies.
-On the other hand, we published also this past year, an article showing that and that good shows like The endocrine capabilities of properties of lactate, but then we have also show the autocrine.
-Okay, capabilities of lactate, and we have shown that it decreases CPT one and CPT to mainly CPT two, which are key for fatty acid transport across mitochondria.
-Right.
-So, we see that high lactate, whether it’s in the blood or whether it’s at the local cellular level, is going to be a main regulator of what’s called the intermediary metabolism, in this case, affecting fat oxidation.
-And this is why we see in our curves that fire and lactate are inversely related very tightly.
+We published this, my colleague, George Brooks from Berkeley and I will publish this in 2017.
+Looking at that interaction, between fat oxidation and lactate, both in world class athletes, moderately active individuals and people with metabolic syndrome and the correlations are in the 90s, that ours, it’s like zero point 90 something and the p values were like 0.001 so very high correlation meaning that definitely fat and lactate are highly correlated and we know that lactate, one of the things that it does too when there’s high lactate levels in the blood, they bind to a receptor that is called a GPR 81 that is on the surface of the adipocytes.
+It inhibits lipolysis.
+On the other hand, we published also this past year, an article showing that shows like the endocrine capabilities of properties of lactate, but then we have also show the autocrine capabilities of lactate and we have shown that it decreases CPT one and CPT two, mainly CPT two, which are key for fatty acid transport across mitochondria.
+So, we see that high lactate, whether it’s in the blood or whether it’s at the local cellular level, is going to be a main regulator of what’s called the intermediary metabolism, in this case, affecting fat oxidation and this is why we see in our curves that fat and lactate are inversely related very tightly.

 Rob Pickels 38:35

-So Dr. Similan, I think that a lot of our listeners are familiar with lactate from the lactate testing, and the first and the second lactate turn point.
+So Dr. San Millan, I think that a lot of our listeners are familiar with lactate from the lactate testing and the first and the second lactate turn point.
 What changes would we expect to see in a lactate graph?
 If we’re pricking fingers?
-If you’re me or pricking earlobes?
-If we’re you?
+If you’re me or pricking earlobes, if we’re you?
 How does this actually show up in results that our listeners can understand by going through this larger volume, this base training?

 Dr. Inigo San Millan 39:00

-Yeah, that’s an equity question.
-And when it comes to lactate, there is so many ways to interpret lactate and so many protocols.
-And depending on the protocols you have, you can look at different lactate levels.
-So it’s a tricky one to look at.
-Right but and also how we interpret even LT one or LT two.
-I interpret LT one for example, as when you start accumulating lactate, meaning that your glycolytic flux utilization of glycolysis increases.
-And the mandatory byproduct of glycolysis is lactate.
-So if you don’t have a good lactate trans capacity in mitochondria for fuel, lactate fuel, the lactate is going to be start building up.
-Right so because lactate is producing fast twitch muscle fibers, and it is preferably oxidized or cleared in mitochondria of slow twitch muscle fibers, right so in the moment you get to an extra SEC intensity where you start deploying more the fast twitch muscle fibers We know very well that must which muscle fibers, they prefer to use glucose and fat.
-So the glycolysis, it’s increased, and therefore lactate production.
+Yeah, that’s a great question and when it comes to lactate, there is so many ways to interpret lactate and so many protocols and depending on the protocols you have, you can look at different lactate levels.
+So it’s a tricky one to look at, but and also how we interpret even LT one or LT two.
+I interpret LT one for example, as when you start accumulating lactate, meaning that your glycolytic flux utilization of glycolysis increases and the mandatory byproduct of glycolysis is lactate.
+So if you don’t have a good lactate cleanse capacity in mitochondria for fuel, lactate fuel, the lactate is going to be start building up because lactate is producing fast twitch muscle fibers and it is preferably oxidized or cleared in mitochondria of slow twitch muscle fibers.
+So in the moment you get to an exercise intensity where you start deploying more the fast twitch muscle fibers, we know very well that must which muscle fibers, they prefer to use glucose and fat.
+So the glycolysis, it’s increased and therefore lactate production.
 So we have a very robust mitochondria and fast in slow twitch muscle fibers.
 That’s what we achieved with zone two also, that’s where you’re going to be able to clear lactate better.
 If don’t, then lactate has no other way to go.
-So it goes to the blood and from the velocities is the preferred fuel for so many cells in the body is utilized by the heart by the kidneys, by the brain, by the liver.
-And it’s also can be realized by to glucose through gluconeogenesis.
-Right in the current cycle, but the important thing is that if the person’s have LT one other other people might call it the aerobic threshold.
-I’m not sure about that methodology, because everything is aerobic all the way through the review to max right.
+So it goes to the blood and from the blood is the preferred fuel for so many cells in the body, it’s utilized by the heart by the kidneys, by the brain, by the liver and it’s also can be reutilized by to glucose through gluconeogenesis in the current cycle, but the important thing is that if the person’s have LT one other other people might call it the aerobic threshold.
+I’m not sure about that methodology because everything is aerobic all the way through the VO2 Max.
 So I don’t, I don’t quite understand myself what aerobic threshold means in the first place, especially when you have anaerobic threshold.
-So So anyways, but it does, what I’m saying is depends on how you interpret it.
-But the rotations that you should see is that let’s say that your LT one that’s just that inflection point where you start accumulating more lactate, let’s say this 200 Watts now, and then now you want to see that three months later, or so it’s going to be 225 or 230 Watts, right?
-That means that the glycolytic flux that glycolysis, it’s even increased, because you’re doing more higher power output, right, so requires more glucose, and therefore you’re going to be producing more lactate, but your lactic cleanse capacity has improved very well.
-And therefore, you don’t produce nearly as much lactate at 200 Watts as you produce before, again, meaning that you’re having a good adaptation, or lto.
-One at altitude, we can observe the same thing that there’s another way of interpreted some people call it anaerobic threshold.
+So anyways, but thats what I’m saying is depends on how you interpret it, but the adaptations that you should see is that, let’s say that your LT one that this is just that inflection point where you start accumulating more lactate, let’s say this is 200 Watts now and then you want to see that three months later or so it’s going to be 225 or 230 Watts.
+That means that the glycolytic flux that glycolysis, it’s even increased because you’re doing more higher power output, so it requires more glucose and therefore you’re going to be producing more lactate, but your lactic cleanse capacity has improved very well and therefore, you don’t produce nearly as much lactate at 200 Watts as you produce before.
+Again, meaning that you’re having a good adaptation at LT one.
+At LT two, we can observe the same thing.
+That is another way of interpreted, some people call it anaerobic threshold.
 Some people call it blackk threshold, some people call it a maximal lactate steady state.
-This is where there’s no unification of criteria, right?
-When it comes to this.
-And in Furthermore, is that.
-So I would say that like the two of you want to call it lactate threshold, for example, or maximal lactate steady state, satellite, anaerobic threshold, because that term doesn’t exist.
-Technically, from bioenergetic standpoint, you know, like, in your lactate threshold, which kind of in our minds is called, like 1520 minutes, or FTP, you’re past that point, you still are in fully aerobic conditions.
-And then that’s the other thing like people think that when you produce a lot of lactate, you’re anaerobic Absolutely not.
-My colleague, George Brooks, has shown this already 30 years ago, that you can produce more than 30 years ago, you can produce lactate under fully erotic conditions.
-Dr. Otto Warburg, who discovered the first 100 years ago now the first transformation of a normal cell into a cancer cell.
-He observed that cancer cells, they utilize a lot of glucose, and therefore they produce a lot of lactate under fully aerobic conditions, right, showing that there was no anaerobic conditions for cancer cells to produce lactate, that’s what we see in skeletal muscle, as well.
-So it’s important to understand this concept to justify that you see, in blood for five millimoles, for example, that doesn’t mean you’re anaerobic by no means, you know, you can see like God, someone who’s not very well trained, that are at low intensity, that person is at four millimoles is fully fully erotic because you look at his or her face and their breathing normally also, right?
-So important to know that, but that’s going to the LT to whatever you want to describe it, you should see the same thing that maybe the LT two is that’s where like a roof light, it goes wild, right?
-You cannot sustain it.
-And it’s a very high intensity, and another inflection point.
-And again, it might be 350.
-Now, but maybe two months is like two is 375 or 400 watts.
-And that’s another sign that again, you’re you’re producing a lot of glucose at that point, the fat oxidation is probably none, non existent or minimal, right.
-And it’s all fully glycolytic effort, right?
-So the amount of lactate you produce is huge.
-And this is where that’s the deal breaker in competition, because this this is where you win the races at that intensity, right?
-You’re gonna win races and so on.
-So if you’re in races, they’re high intensity, and this is where you shuttle lactate from us fast twitch muscle fibers to mitochondria and slow twitch muscle fibers.
-And if you have that lactic cleanse capacity, you still going to produce tons of lactate because again, it’s very high intensity, but now you produce four millimoles whereas before you were at six or seven millimoles.
-Right.
-So now it’s a sign of like a huge improvement in your economy at the metabolic and mitochondrial level and you can sustain the effort Longer.
+This is where there’s no unification of criteria, when it comes to this and in furthermore, as I would say that lactate two, if you want to call it lactate threshold, for example or maximal lactate steady state, I don’t like anaerobic threshold because that term doesn’t exist.
+Technically, from bioenergetic standpoint, in your lactate threshold, which kind of in our minds is called, like 15, 20 minutes or FTP, you’re past that point, you still are in fully aerobic conditions and then that’s the other thing like people think that when you produce a lot of lactate, you’re anaerobic.
+Absolutely not.
+My colleague, George Brooks has shown this already 30 years ago, more than 30 years ago, you can produce lactate under fully aerobic conditions.
+Dr. Otto Warburg, who discovered the first, 100 years ago, now the first transformation of a normal cell into a cancer cell.
+He observed that cancer cells, they utilize a lot of glucose and therefore they produce a lot of lactate under fully aerobic conditions, showing that there was no anaerobic conditions for cancer cells to produce lactate.
+That’s what we see in skeletal muscle, as well.
+So it’s important to understand this concept to justify that you see in blood for five millimoles, for example, that doesn’t mean you’re anaerobic by no means, you can see like in someone who’s not very well trained, that are at low intensity, that person is at four millimoles is fully fully aerobic because you look at his or her face and their breathing normally also.
+So important to know that, but that’s going to the LT two whatever you want to describe it, you should see the same thing that maybe the LT two is that’s where like a woof, it goes wild.
+You cannot sustain it and it’s a very high intensity, and another inflection point and again, it might be 350 now, but maybe two months, it’s 375 or 400 watts and that’s another sign that again, you’re producing a lot of glucose at that point, the fat oxidation is probably none, non existent or minimal and it’s all fully glycolytic effort, right?
+So the amount of lactate you produce is huge and this is where that’s the deal breaker in competition because this is where you win the races at that intensity.
+You don’t win races at zone two.
+You win races at high intensity and this is where you shuttle lactate from fast twitch muscle fibers to mitochondria and slow twitch muscle fibers and if you have that lactic cleanse capacity, you still going to produce tons of lactate because again, it’s very high intensity, but now you produce four millimoles whereas before you were at six or seven millimoles.
+So now it’s a sign of like a huge improvement in your economy at the metabolic and mitochondrial level and you can sustain the effort longer.

 Trevor Connor 45:00

-Yeah, I think you raised a really important point I actually just wrote an article about this that we think at as your intensity increases your you’re completely aerobic, completely aerobic, completely aerobic, then you hit this point, and then you’re completely anaerobic.
+Yeah, I think you raised a really important point.
+I actually just wrote an article about this, that we think as your intensity increases you’re completely aerobic, completely aerobic, completely aerobic, then you hit this point and then you’re completely anaerobic.
 It’s not the way it works at all.
 You are always using a mix of aerobic and anaerobic metabolism.
 What changes is just the ratio.

 Dr. Inigo San Millan 45:23

-Yeah.
-And the predominant is always aerobic, right?
-All the way until there be too much and Springsteen, right.
-But I agree.
+Yeah and the predominant is always aerobic, all the way until there be too much and sprinting, but I agree.

-I listeners, we just launched our new podcast series Bastok fam, tune in to hear co host, Julie young, and Didi Berry, former pro cyclist in US national teammates chat with a stellar lineup of experts to explore female physiology, nutrition, training through pregnancy and more.
-Check it out at fast talk labs.com.
+Hi listeners, we just launched our new podcast series Fast Talk Fem.
+Tune in to hear co host, Julie Young and Dede Barry, former pro cyclist and US national teammates chat with a stellar lineup of experts to explore female physiology, nutrition, training through pregnancy and more.
+Check it out at fasttalklabs.com.

-So going back to the base phase, I’m going to share what you showed me back in 2010.
-And you were just talking about this, you look at that lactate curve.
-So what you were describing, if we had you on a treadmill or on a stationary bike, and we’re increasing your wattage, say, every five minutes or every 10 minutes, what you would see is at lower intensities, your your lactate would just be a horizontal line, it wouldn’t be going up at all, as you said at a certain point at a certain intensity that your LT one, you’re going to start seeing that lactate slowly creep up.
-And then it’s right around four millimoles, where you hit that LT two and as you said, pass that your lactate are going to shoot up and you’re not going to last very long.
-Would you said to me in 2010, which is probably the most important thing to be doing in the base season, is you want to push how far you want to push that curve further to the right.
-You want that point where lactate start to rise to be at higher and higher wattage is, and I loved you actually showed me You You did all this work on athletes of different levels.
-And if you take a recreational rider, and you have them going at, say 230 Watts, they might be at three millimoles you take a top pro and have them go into 230 Watts and lactates haven’t even haven’t even started to rise.
+So going back to the base phase, I’m going to share what you showed me back in 2010 and you were just talking about this.
+You look at that lactate curve.
+So what you were describing, if we had you on a treadmill or on a stationary bike and we’re increasing your wattage, say every five minutes or every 10 minutes, what you would see is at lower intensities, your lactate would just be a horizontal line, it wouldn’t be going up at all.
+As you said at a certain point, at a certain intensity that your LT one, you’re going to start seeing that lactate slowly creep up and then it’s right around four millimoles, where you hit that LT two and as you said, pass that your lactate are going to shoot up and you’re not going to last very long.
+Would you said to me in 2010, which is probably the most important thing to be doing in the base season, is you want to push that curve further to the right.
+You want that point where lactate start to rise to be at higher and higher wattage is and I loved you actually showed me, you did all this work on athletes of different levels and if you take a recreational rider and you have them going at, say 230 Watts, they might be at three millimoles.
+You take a top pro and have them go into 230 Watts and lactates haven’t even started to rise.

 Dr. Inigo San Millan 47:19

-Yeah, and this is what is fascinating to see this and how everybody’s individual.
-And this is what lactate gives us tremendous amount of information that other parameters don’t give us historically we’ve been doing or people have been doing this tests, you know, looking more at the cardio respiratory adaptations, you know, the view to right was your domain is a representative of because if the cardio respiratory is writing for involved, the whole wall and cardiovascular adaptations to exercise and do to is the maximum representative but we know very well.
-And you have seen it all the time is that the day to day right that you can see two athletes with the same via to max.
-One is sort of okay athlete and the other one is much better.
-Right?
-But they have the same view too.
-Right?
-And so how can you discern or discriminate both.
-And this is where you go at the cellular adaptations at the cellular level.
-And that’s what you see that, in fact, the one who’s better.
-And let’s say at 300 Watts, he said, one minimal of lactate, and the other one has four millimoles of lactate.
-So that shows that at the mitochondrial level that our patients are completely different.
-Even though the VO two Max shows that they’re the same, right?
-And then you start partitioning and also the fuel the substrates, right.
-And you see that given same relative exercise intensity.
-One athlete, you know, is maybe fully glycolytic already, there’s no fat oxidation, whereas the other ones do oxidizing it considerable amounts of fat, right.
-So you know that those athletes are metabolically different, although their cardio respiratory responses are identical, right.
+Yeah and this is what is fascinating to see this and how everybody’s individual and this is why lactate gives us tremendous amount of information that other parameters don’t give us.
+Historically we’ve been doing or people have been doing these tests, looking more at the cardio respiratory adaptations.
+The VO2 was your domain as a representative because of the cardio respiratory is riding for the whole long and cardiovascular adaptations to exercise and VO2 is the maximum representative, but we know very well and you have seen it all the time is that the day to day, that you can see two athletes with the same VO2 Max.
+One is sort of okay athlete and the other one is much better, but they have the same VO2 and so how can you discern or discriminate both and this is where you go at the cellular adaptations at the cellular level and that’s what you see that, in fact, the one who’s better and let’s say at 300 Watts, he said, one millimole of lactate and the other one has four millimoles of lactate.
+So that shows that at the mitochondrial level that adaptations are completely different, even though the VO2 Max shows that they’re the same and then you start partitioning also the fuel, the substrates and you see that at a given same relative exercise intensity, one athlete is maybe fully glycolytic already, there’s no fat oxidation, whereas the other ones do oxidizing it considerable amounts of fat.
+So you know that those athletes are metabolically different, although their cardio respiratory responses are identical.
 So this is what more and more when it comes to working with athletes.
-We’re getting into the metabolism, the cellular level, which truly discriminates between one athlete and the other, and helps us to understand also what kind of training methodologies or stimulus we need to improve rather than a percentage of your two marks and all that which in my opinion, it’s it’s something that it’s becoming obsolete, and it can be quite erroneous.
+We’re getting into the metabolism, the cellular level, which truly discriminates between one athlete and the other and helps us to understand also what kind of training methodologies or stimulus we need to improve, rather than a percentage of VO2 Max and all that which in my opinion, it’s something that it’s becoming obsolete and it can be quite erroneous.

 Trevor Connor 49:31

-You know, I have an athlete that I’m working with, he’s in his 50s and hired me so he actually hired me when he was in his late 40s.
-And I saw that this you know, he was hitting LT one at extremely low wattage is and we’re just doing the Saturday group ride and was struggling to hang on.
-So we did a ton of base work.
-You know, a lot of what you had recommended to me having him do that that zone to work.
-And now what’s happening is if I took him in and tested him and he His LT one is right around 232 40 Watts, he can hold 240 Watts all day long.
-And now he goes out to the group, right?
-And he’s like, I just sit there and right at 240 and everybody else falls apart.
+I have an athlete that I’m working with, he’s in his 50s and hired me.
+So he actually hired me when he was in his late 40s and I saw that he was hitting LT1 at extremely low wattages and we’re just doing the Saturday group ride and was struggling to hang on.
+So we did a ton of base work, a lot of what you had recommended to me having him do that zone two work and now what’s happening is if I took him in and tested him and he his LT1 is right around 230, 240 Watts, he can hold 240 Watts all day long and now he goes out to the group ride and he’s like, I just sit there and right at 240 and everybody else falls apart.

 Dr. Inigo San Millan 50:11

 Yeah, that’s so typical.
-That’s what I was mentioning earlier, too, right?
-That yeah, that’s like he cleans capacity, and he’s very metabolically efficient is really remarkable to 30 to 40 Watts is really good.
-That’s an effort also that the better you are, the more you have to push.
-This is another thing, I would just like to point out that reference misconception or what but there’s the idea, that aerobic part, you just you only use fat, you know, when you do that zone to for example, they use a lot of glucose also.
-So you can use somewhere between two and three grams per minute of glucose.
-And when it comes to point that you have to push to 50 to a 300 Watts, you don’t have to be there all day, whether you know, the level you are, it’s a tremendous amount of mechanical work that you need to put in for to move 300 watts or 280 Watts, you need to use a lot of glucose as well.
-So you definitely are deploying a lot of glucose, you also been utilizing fat.
-And usually it tends to coincide with that fat Max that’s maximal fat oxidation, also, but at the same time, you have a significant amount of glucose.
-And this is what we see in our world class athletes that when they first started doing this kind of trainings, they balk many of them.
-And like after two hours, like oh my god, what the hell happened, they have to stop at a gas station or something like that and pile up and, you know, Mars or sneakers or Coke or whatever, right?
-Because they’re like, Oh, my God, I’m blanking the time.
-And this is what then you start revisiting nutrition, which is very important to is another area that it’s a whole different animal, right?
-But yeah, you know, you can use two to three grams per minute at that intensity of glucose, therefore, you produce a lot of lactate to,
+That’s what I was mentioning earlier too, that lactate cleanse capacity and he’s very metabolically efficient.
+He’s really remarkable 230, 240 Watts is really good.
+That’s an effort, also the better you are, the more you have to push.
+This is another thing, I would just like to point out that reference misconception or what but there’s the idea that aerobic part, you just you only use fat, when you do that zone two for example, they use a lot of glucose also.
+So you can use somewhere between two and three grams per minute of glucose and when it comes to point that you have to push 250, 280, 300 Watts, you don’t have to be there all day, whether you know the level you are, it’s a tremendous amount of mechanical work that you need to put in for to move 300 watts or 280 Watts.
+You need to use a lot of glucose as well.
+So you definitely are deploying a lot of glucose, you also been utilizing a lot of fat and usually it tends to coincide with that fat max, that’s maximal fat oxidation, also, but at the same time, you have a significant amount of glucose and this is what we see in our world class athletes that when they first started doing this kind of trainings, they bulk, many of them and like after two hours, like oh my god, what the hell happened, they have to stop at a gas station or something like that and pile up on Mars or Snickers or Coke or whatever because they’re like, Oh, my God, I’m blanking the time and this is then you start revisiting nutrition, which is very important to is another area that it’s a whole different animal, but yeah, you can use two to three grams per minute at that intensity of glucose, therefore, you produce a lot of lactate too.

 Rob Pickels 52:02

-and to translate that into calories.
-And again, this is we’re talking about high level athletes that are able to oxidize this much glucose, but three grams a minute is about 700 calories an hour from glucose being oxidized aerobically not anaerobically, as people would assume.
+To translate that into calories and again, this is we’re talking about high level athletes that are able to oxidize this much glucose, but three grams a minute is about 700 calories an hour from glucose being oxidized aerobically not anaerobically, as people would assume.

 Trevor Connor 52:19